DennisCorvers/ByteStream/README.md

 - Prefixes strings and memory blocks with a 2-byte length (optional).

 ## Supported types:
-- All types that adhere to the [managed constraint](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/unmanaged-types) can be written to, and read from the buffers.
+- All types that adhere to the [unmanaged constraint](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/unmanaged-types) can be written to, and read from the buffers.
 - Byte arrays
 - ANSI strings (1-byte per character)
 - UTF16 strings (2-byte per character, default in C#)